 We often buy into the illusion that this person is our soulmate or “the One” for us, and that if we don’t have him or her, we’ll never find somebody new.
 And yes, it can be hard when letting go of him feels like you’re letting go of the love of your life.

-If you’ve just got out of a relationship and are harbouring a lot of resentment against your partner or against the opposite sex, now is NOT the time to start dating again.
+But, if you’ve just got out of a relationship and are harbouring a lot of anger, resentment, and bitterness against your partner or against the opposite sex, you need to learn how to heal your emotional wounds before you start dating again.